 23. Linux or Windows: Task Automation

 There are many tools and command cheat sheets in the Linux system to make your task as automatic as it can’t be on Windows.
-That’s why many servers or IT experts prefer to use Linux over Windows to automate their routine system-side tasks.
+Many servers or IT experts prefer to use Linux over Windows to automate their routine system-side tasks.

 24. Process and Resource Management

-Linux manages its resources effectively than a Windows system.
+Linux manages its resources more effectively than a Windows system.
 When software is installed in Linux, it downloads all the required dependencies.
-Next time you install any other software, it doesn’t again download the dependencies if that matches the previous one.
+Next time you install any other software, it doesn’t again download the dependencies if they match the previous one.

 25. Community Support